encode/starlette/docs/middleware.md

 * `allow_methods` - A list of HTTP methods that should be allowed for cross-origin requests.
 Defaults to `['GET']`.
 You can use `['*']` to allow all standard methods.
 * `allow_headers` - A list of HTTP request headers that should be supported for cross-origin requests.
 Defaults to `[]`.
 You can use `['*']` to allow all headers.
 The `Accept`, `Accept-Language`, `Content-Language` and `Content-Type` headers are always allowed for CORS requests.
 * `allow_credentials` - Indicate that cookies should be supported for cross-origin requests.
 Defaults to `False`.
 Also, `allow_origins`, `allow_methods` and `allow_headers` cannot be set to `['*']` for credentials to be allowed, all of them must be explicitly specified.
+* `allow_private_network` - Indicate that direct access to localhost or private network endpoints from public websites allowed.
+It also allows access to localhost endpoints from private network.
+Defaults to `False`.
 * `expose_headers` - Indicate any response headers that should be made accessible to the browser.
 Defaults to `[]`.
 * `max_age` - Sets a maximum time in seconds for browsers to cache CORS responses.
 Defaults to `600`.